gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 > SELECT DISTINCT allows you to obtain unique entries from a query by removing duplicate entries.
 However, SELECT DISTINCT is computationally expensive.
 As a performance best practice, use SELECT with the WHERE clause instead.

 Interestingly, the `SELECT DISTINCT` query had very little CPU time.
-Perhaps it's an accounting bug, or perhaps the time due to `DISTINCT` is counted somewhere else, or perhaps most of the time was simply waiting on the network to receive these millions of rows, that we immediately threw away.
+Perhaps it's an accounting bug, or perhaps the time due to `DISTINCT` is counted somewhere else, or perhaps most of the time was simply waiting on the network to receive these thousands of rows, that we immediately threw away.

 ## Results